Epoxy Resin Supplies List For Beginners

 Before working with any type of resin, get to know about the proper resin safety.

-3. Mixing & Measuring Resin
+3. Mixing & Measuring Supplies

 From precise digital scales to handy stirring sticks and silicone mixing cups, these tools are handy for mixing and measuring.
 These are some of the easiest resin art supplies for beginners because they are very inexpensive.